Introduction: How to Make Your Own 3D Printed Cookie Cutters

 Step 1: What We Will Need?

-We will need to know how to make cookies.
-Of course you can find a lot of great recipes right here on instructables.
-You can also buy some ready dough in the shop.
+We need to know how to make cookies, for some people that might be the most difficult part (it definitely was for me).
+Of course you can find a lot of great recipes right here on Instructables.
+You can also buy some ready dough.

 Step 2: Download 3D Models/STL Files